 Samantha Foster, wellness consultant, biohacker and nutritionist, empathises with those who find the logistics of travel stressful.
 Pre-flight, she offers a simple and effective solution: ‘Allow plenty of time.
 The last thing a nervous flyer needs is additional stress triggers.’

 Once on the plane, she encourages making good use of distractions, including the inflight entertainment.
-Movies work, as do episodes of Headspace’s mindfulness and meditation exercises, found on airlines such as Cathay Pacific and Cathay Dragon.
+Movies work, as do episodes of Headspace’s mindfulness and meditation exercises, found on airlines such as Cathay Pacific.

 ‘Mindfulness is arguably today’s fastest growing wellness practice as we learn more about its ability to improve not just mental health, but also physical health and performance,’ says Foster.